 I'm Dave Ward from the Ward Law Firm and I help protect the business owner who's facing divorce.

 See all of our Divorce Lawyer Atlanta | 10 Mistakes People Make When Getting Divorced videos here: https://www.youtube.com/playlist?list...

 Whether your divorce involves asset and debt division, financial support, or child custody, the mental and emotional toll can be overwhelming.
 Having a complete and honest assessment of what to expect throughout the divorce process substantially reduces the doubt and uncertainty that many people experience.
 Gwinnett County divorce attorney David Ward has the experience to know that even the most complex issues have solutions, and he fights to ensure that your best interests remain the focus.

 It is vital to pursue legal matters carefully and consciously with an experienced family lawyer like David Ward who will guide and keep you informed as your case progresses.
 Unlike most divorce lawyers in Gwinnett County, David Ward has a strong background in finance and accounting.
 He uses his deep understanding of finances to tackle complex situations regarding property and asset division.

-Our Duluth law firm has been helping folks just like you work through their divorces and family law issues for over a decade.
-Contact a divorce attorney Duluth or a Gwinnett County family law attorney today at 770-383-1973 to schedule your REAL Case Analysis.
+Our Lawrenceville law firm has been helping folks just like you work through their divorces and family law issues for over a decade.
+Contact a divorce attorney Lawrenceville or a Gwinnett County family law attorney today at 770-383-1973 to schedule your REAL Case Analysis.